 If your job requires you to make 500 different physical motions per day, you will probably not get a repetitive stress injury (RSI).
 If your job consists of the same basic motion over and over again — typing, assembly work or using a cash register — you can suffer serious injuries that are as compensable as getting hit by a falling hammer.

 RSIs are usually covered by workers’ compensation, but some employers will raise objections to paying benefits or seek to limit benefits, saying that a pain syndrome is a minor thing.
-That’s when you need an experienced lawyer like Jackson Baehman of Baehman Law, serving Greater St. Paul, to stand by you and make your case.
+That’s when you need the experienced lawyers at Baehman Law, serving Greater St. Paul, to stand by you and make your case.